ZERO WASTE

 The Climate Reality Project: Chicago Metro Chapter has signed on as a member of the Coalition for Plastic Reduction (CPR).
 CPR is a coalition of environmental, consumer, and community organizations, cultural institutions, and businesses with a shared commitment to policy change supporting a circular economy that prohibits the sale, production, and use of single use plastic, and reduces the production of new plastic.

-Climate Reality chapter members that have interest in attending monthly Coalition for Plastic Reduction (CPR) calls on Wednesdays at 4:00pm via Zoom.
-Please reach out to aeb925@gmail.com with subject line: Plastic Reduction.
+Climate Reality chapter members who have interest in attending monthly Coalition for Plastic Reduction (CPR) calls on Wednesdays at 4:00 pm via Zoom, please reach out to aeb925@gmail.com with subject line: Plastic Reduction.

 TEAM LEAD